 - In June 2022, the Mid-Atlantic Fishery Management Council approved a new process for setting recreational measures (bag, size, and season limits) and modifications to the recreational accountability measures for summer flounder, scup, and black seabass.
 This first step towards alternative management in the region will consider two factors – harvest estimates in relation to recreational harvest limits and the most recent estimate of stock size relative to the target stock size.
 Evaluations as to how the management measures are performing or need adjusting will be made every two years to account for new information on the stock status, as opposed to every year under a typical annual catch limit.

 - Marine Recreational Information Program (MRIP) – MRIP is the federal recreational harvest data program that is often used for stock assessments and quota monitoring.
 While it is generally an acceptable survey for long term trends across multiple species and large geographic areas, it does not have the precision necessary for in-season management, particularly with species that have a relatively short season like red snapper in the Gulf of Mexico.
-The Modern Fish Act called for a National Academies study on how well MRIP meets the needs of in-season management of fisheries with annual catch limits (ACLs) and any recommended changes to improve the program.
+The Modern Fish Act called for a study conducted by the National Academies of Sciences, Engineering, and Medicine to analyze how well MRIP meets the needs of in-season management of fisheries with annual catch limits (ACLs) and any recommended changes to improve the program.
 The NAS report was released in July 2021.

-- Better Recreational Harvest Data – The Modern Fish Act requires federal fisheries managers to explore other data sources that have tremendous potential to improve the accuracy and timeliness of harvest estimates, such as state-driven programs and electronic reporting (e.g., through smartphone apps).
+- Better Recreational Harvest Data – The Modern Fish Act requires federal fisheries managers to explore other data sources that have tremendous potential to improve the accuracy and timeliness of harvest estimates, such as state-driven programs (e.g., Louisiana’s LA Creel) and electronic reporting (e.g., through smartphone apps).
 However, NMFS has been slow to incorporate any non-federal data into stock assessments.

 For the first time, the Magnuson-Stevens Act, as amended by the Modern Fish Act, recognizes that commercial and recreational fisheries are fundamentally different activities and require different management approaches.
 However, it remains to be seen how different management approaches will be implemented at the regional level in the coming years.
 Thus far, NMFS has made no effort to suggest or encourage using alternative management methods for any given recreational fishery.
 Any change in the management of a particular fishery will have to be pushed through the Council process by the recreational fishing community and state fisheries management agencies.
-Furthermore, as the GAO and NAS studies are completed and reported to Congress, additional amendments to MSA will likely be necessary to ensure the law fully realizes the social and economic contributions of recreational angling.
+Furthermore, additional amendments to MSA based on the outcome of the GAO and NAS studies will likely be necessary to ensure the law fully realizes the social and economic contributions of recreational angling.